Othiana Roffiel

 Lives and works in Mexico City

-Othiana Roffiel's work is characterized by a relentless zeal for exploration, as well as the evolutionary quality that this entails; thus her painting mutates alongside her reflections on the universes that surround and contain her, as well as her pictorial inquiries, stimulating unique ways of approaching her creative processes, which generally appeal to imagination and memory, and where the fluidity of human corporeality plays a crucial role.
-This has led to the consolidation of a distinctive and highly inventive language, which oscillates between abstract and more figurative elements, fostering curiosity in the presence of her works.
+Othiana Roffiel's work is characterized by a relentless zeal for exploration, as well as the evolutionary quality that this entails; thus her painting mutates alongside her pictorial inquiries and her reflections on the universes that surround and contain her, stimulating unique ways of approaching her creative processes, which generally appeal to imagination and memory.
+The artist transforms the elements that shape her inner and outer worlds through her own aesthetic vocabulary, opening the door to new visual possibilities.
+Her paintings evoke enigmatic landscapes that hover between the ethereal and the earthly, the anthropomorphic and the vegetal, in suggestive configurations that are open to narrative interpretation, privileging sensation over rational thought.
+This has led to the consolidation of a visual language composed of forms in which abstract and figurative dissolve into one another.

-Roffiel has always felt a strong affinity with the written word, contributing art criticism in specialized contemporary art magazines such as ARTPULSE (USA) and Artishock (Chile), where she has commented on the the work of numerous artists including Alfredo Jaar, Jill Magid, Rafael Lozano-Hemmer, Allora & Calzadilla, and Mario García Torres.
+Although Roffiel's current focus is on painting, there was a period in her career, at its peak in 2016, when she ventured into art writing, contributing art criticism in specialized contemporary art magazines such as ARTPULSE (USA) and Artishock (Chile), where she has commented on the the work of numerous artists including Alfredo Jaar, Jill Magid, Rafael Lozano-Hemmer, Allora & Calzadilla, and Mario García Torres, among others.
 She has also reviewed programs and exhibitions such as Art Basel 2016, Proyecto Changarrito and Under the Same Sun: Art From Latin America Today at the Solomon R. Guggenheim Museum.
 In 2021, one of her essays was published in the book ABCDESPAC, a project by Espacio de Arte Contemporáneo (ESPAC), a Mexico City based non-profit.

 Ciudad de México, México, 1990